programmatoroSeduto/ExperimentalRoboticsLab-Assignment-1/README.md

 # RCL - How RoboCLuedo Works

 Here is a short presentation of the work done in this project.
-Please refer to the [Doxygen documentation](doxygen.foking.documentation) for further details, and in particular for a more detailed description of the interfaces between the nodes.

 ## The components of the project